 (d) correctly balance the accounts at the end of each month.

+[Section 48 amended by No. 14 of 2010 s.
+59.]

 49. Receipts and accounting to principal

+(1A) On and after the referral day, subsections (1), (2), (3), (4), (5) and (6) have no effect.

 (1) When a finance broker receives money for or on behalf of any other person he shall forthwith give to the person paying the money a receipt for it complying with this section and specifying briefly the subject matter or purpose in respect of which the money was received, and shall retain legible carbon duplicates of the receipt.

 (2) Receipts issued under subsection (1) shall be taken from bound books containing not less than 100 receipts and arranged so that a carbon duplicate of each receipt issued shall be retained in the book.